CERT-W/CollectRaptor/README.md

     -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                           Template file to parametrize
+    --tools-csv TOOLS_CSV
-    -o OUTPUT, --output OUTPUT
+                          CSV file containing the tools to download -o OUTPUT, --output OUTPUT
                           Output directory for the config file and packed Velociraptor binary --only-conf ONLY_CONF